Mixer #35 High School

 He survived the crash unscathed.

-When something or someone comes out of a negative situation 'unscathed' it means without injury or damage.
+When something or someone comes out of a negative situation 'unscathed' that means without injury or damage.
 Notice the following:

 - The school remained unscathed after the earthquake.